Jerry Leiber and Mike Stoller

 Leiber and Stoller were an American songwriting and record-production duo, consisting of lyricist Jerome Leiber (/'li:b@r/; April 25, 1933 – August 22, 2011) and composer Michael Stoller (born March 13, 1933).
-As well as many R&B and pop hits, they wrote numerous standards for Broadway.
+They wrote many R&B and pop hits, as well as numerous Broadway standards.

 Leiber and Stoller found success as the writers of such crossover hit songs as "Hound Dog" (1952) and "Kansas City" (1952).
-Later in the 1950s, particularly through their work with the Coasters, they created a string of ground-breaking hits—including "Young Blood" (1957), "Searchin'" (1957), "Yakety Yak" (1958), "Poison Ivy" (1959), and "Charlie Brown" (1959) — that used the humorous vernacular of teenagers sung in a style that was openly theatrical rather than personal.
+Later in the 1950s, particularly through their work with the Coasters, they created a string of ground-breaking hits—including "Young Blood" (1957), "Searchin' (1957), "Yakety Yak" (1958), "Poison Ivy" (1959), and "Charlie Brown" (1959) — that used the humorous vernacular of teenagers sung in a style that was openly theatrical rather than personal.

 Leiber and Stoller wrote hits for Elvis Presley, including "Love Me" (1956), "Jailhouse Rock" (1957), "Loving You", "Don't", and "King Creole".
 They also collaborated with other writers on such songs as "On Broadway", written with Barry Mann and Cynthia Weil; "Stand By Me", written with Ben E. King; "Young Blood", written with Doc Pomus; and "Spanish Harlem", co-written by Leiber and Phil Spector.
 They were sometimes credited under the pseudonym Elmo Glick.
 In 1964, they launched Red Bird Records with George Goldner and, focusing on the "girl group" sound, released some of the notable songs of the Brill Building period.

 In all, Leiber and Stoller wrote or co-wrote more than 70 chart hits.
 They were inducted into the Songwriters Hall of Fame in 1985 and the Rock and Roll Hall of Fame in 1987.

 Biography

 1950s

-Both born to Jewish families, Leiber came from Baltimore, Maryland, and Stoller from Queens, New York, but they met in Los Angeles, California, in 1950, where Stoller was a freshman at Los Angeles City College while Leiber was a senior at Fairfax High.
-Stoller had graduated from Belmont High School.
-After school, Stoller played piano and Leiber worked in Norty's, a record store on Fairfax Avenue, and when they met, they found they shared a love of blues and rhythm and blues.
+Both Leiber and Stoller were born to Jewish families, Leiber in Baltimore, Maryland, and Stoller in Queens, New York.
+They met in Los Angeles, California, in 1950, where Leiber was a senior at Fairfax High and Stoller, a Belmont High School grad, was a freshman at Los Angeles City College.
+After school, Stoller played piano and Leiber worked in Norty's, a record store on Fairfax Avenue.
+When they met, the pair found they shared a love of blues and rhythm and blues.
 In 1950, Jimmy Witherspoon recorded and performed their first commercial song, "Real Ugly Woman".
-Stoller's name at birth was Michael Stoller, but he later changed it legally to "Mike".